Welcome to today's edition of the Rush 24-7 podcast.

 We don't want to, like a lot of these accidental landslides, and I'm mentioning no names here, but it was true in 1994.

-There's a lot of people who kind of get dragged in on the coattails of the tsunami, if you'll uh forgive me mangling metaphors.
+There's a lot of people who kind of get dragged in on the coattails of the tsunami, if you'll forgive me mangling metaphors.

-This is the if you don't get in this season, there's no need for you.
+If you don't get in this season, there's no need for you.

-This is the season to get in uh and do it and stand up for what you believe.
+This is the season to get in and do it and stand up for what you believe.

 And the lesson of Scott Brown, by the way, isn't about where he stands on this and where he stands on that.